 Intense Plus Requirements:

-- Offer placement for individual children.
+- Offer placement for individual youth.

 - Provision of individual and/or group therapy.
 The therapies must be research-supported, reimbursable by Medicaid, and readily available in the community, including but not limited to specialized therapies such as Eye Movement Desensitization and Reprocessing Therapy, Applied Behavior Analysis (certified); and Treatment for Anorexia/Bulimia/Eating Disorders, Sex Offender Treatment, and others as appropriate.